 - Rapid heart rate

 Alcohol poisoning is extremely dangerous and usually occurs without the person even realizing that they have had enough to drink to bring them to that point.
-Even if a person stops drinking because he or she has “passed out,” his or her blood alcohol level will continue to rise, which puts them at greater risk for alcohol poisoning.
-Some critical signs that one has alcohol poisoning can include:
+Even if a person stops drinking because they have “passed out,” their blood alcohol level will continue to rise, putting them at greater risk for alcohol poisoning.
+Some critical signs that a person has alcohol poisoning can include:

 - Excessive vomiting